eli-pavlov/vagrant-kubernetes-EZ/README.md

 <h1>Vagrant Kubernetes EZ</h1>

 <p> Easy deployment of a fully featured Kubernetes cluster on your machine with Vagrant </p>
-<p> Vagrant provides the infrastrucrure as well as the Kubernetes cluster. </p>

 <h4> <span> · </span> <a href="https://github.com/eli-pavlov/kubernetes-vagrant-EZ/blob/master/README.md"> Documentation </a> <span> · </span> <a href="https://github.com/eli-pavlov/helm-wordpress-mariadb/issues"> Report Bug </a> <span> · </span> <a href="https://github.com/eli-pavlov/kubernetes-vagrant-EZ/issues"> Request Feature </a> </h4>